crf8472/libarcstk/DESIGN.md

 helps to avoid repeating yourself, assists the intuition of the reader, helps decoupling and models a natural is-a relationship.
-However, genericity is considered as the bigger achievement, so when in doubt, I tried to prefer the generic solution over OOP.
+However, genericity is considered as the bigger achievement, so when in doubt, I tried to prefer the generic solution over default ``OOPness``.

 For example: I tried not to bloat classes with members just to make something a member.
 Always consider whether it is better to make it a non-member non-friend.

-The API is deliberately conservative to enable its use also by pre-C++11-code.
+The API is deliberately conservative to enable its use also by pre-C++11-code and perhaps by other languages at some point.

-I used the project to improve my C++ knowledge which also entailed that I tried to reflect my lib design.
-I noted the following points mainly as a log for myself.

-Beware: the following contains my opinion.
-You might not like it.

 ## Macros